uabrc/uabrc.github.io/docs/data_management/lts/iam_and_policies.md

 Each statement is made up of a few fields:

-1. Sid: a short decription of what the statement is for (i.e. "bucket-access")
+1. Sid: a short decription of what the statement is for (i.e. "bucket-access").
-1. Effect: "Allow" or "Deny" permissions based on how you want to alter permissions
+1. Effect: "Allow" or "Deny" permissions based on how you want to alter permissions.
 1. Principal: Essentially a list of users to change permissions for.
 Have to formatted like `arn:aws:iam:::user/<lts_iam_name>`.
 1. Action: A list of commands to allow or deny permission for, depending on the Effect value.
 1. Resource: The name of the bucket or objects to apply permissions to.
 Must be formatted like `arn:aws:s3:::<bucket[/path/objects]>`.